Daily Show Prep: Thursday, June 9

 First I’ll address international law.

 Neither the Hague Convention of 1899, or the Protocol Addition to the Geneva Convention of 1949 forbid al-Awlaki’s killing by international law.
-Right off the get go, proponents of this argument are off to a bad start.
-In , the international law has often taken the stance that killing an adversary can often fall within the confines of international law.
+Right off the get go, proponents of this argument are off to a bad .
+In fact, the international law community has often taken the stance that killing an adversary can often fall within the confines of international law.

 Basically, you can’t ‘assassinate’ under false-flag circumstances.
 No such circumstance existed with the al-Awlaki killing.
 It should be noted that this provision addresses someone belonging to a hostile nation OR army.
 While al-Awlaki did not belong to a hostile nation, he did belong to a hostile army.
 This is important later when I argue the relevance of his US citizenship.